 Aberdeen is an ancient city that grew up around two great rivers, the Dee and the Don, which flow into the North Sea.
 Its hinterland stretches from the great wilderness of the Cairngorm Mountains to one of the world’s most impressive coastlines.

 The City Region is home to almost half-a-million people, 230,000 of whom live in Aberdeen.

 Aberdeen received Royal Burgh status from David I of Scotland (1124–53), opening the door to trade.
 Fishing, shipbuilding, paper-making, textiles, quarrying, oil and gas exploration and extraction, food science, tourism: for centuries the city has been an economic power-house.
 And remains so.

 The City Centre Masterplan complements a number of other ambitious projects in the region, including a new Aberdeen Exhibition and Conference Centre; the Aberdeen Western Peripheral Route; and the expansion of Aberdeen Harbour.
-Planned infrastructure projects total £8.9 billion in value of public and private investment, all due to be delivered before 2030.
+Planned infrastructure projects total £8.9 billion in value, a mix of public and private investment, all due to be delivered before 2030.